Roxanoel/mock-sign-up-form/README.md

 # mock-sign-up-form
-Project assignment for The Odin Project
+Project assignment for The Odin Project.